 IoT solution with LoRaWAN

 As a result of the evaluation phase, where the biggest challenge was the battery lifetime, the decision was taken to install a private LoRaWAN network.
-With the LoRaWAN technology one has certainty for long signal range, low power devices and low cost connectivity.
+With the LoRaWAN technology, one has certainty for long signal range, low power devices and low cost connectivity.

 Wildlife conservation IoT use cases

-Following use cases were executed with around 12 solar-powered gateways:
+The following use cases were executed with around 12 solar-powered gateways: